bunmidavies/year3notes/COMP34212/ratSLAM.md

 - thus, head direction cells have no correlation with the rat's location

 ### grid cells
-- grid cells fire in a metrically regular way across the whole surface of a given environment - the cells fire when a rat is located at any vertex of a hexagnoal pattern across the environment
+- grid cells fire in a metrically regular way across the whole surface of a given environment - the cells fire when a rat is located at any vertex of a hexagonal pattern across the environment
 - the cells are used as a signal for measuring displacement distances and direction

 # path integration